ucfopen/UDOIT/INSTALL_CANVAS.md

 * Click `ON` to enable the newly created key

 ---
+## Docker-Compose Base URL
+If you are setting up UDOIT for local development through docker-compose, <YOUR_UDOIT_BASE_URL> in both the API developer key and the LTI developer key above should be set to `https://localhost:8000`.

+---
 ## Update the Institutions Table
 UDOIT is built to support more than one LMS instance.
 For this purpose we have an `institution` table that must be populated with the LMS information.